Quiescent X-ray variability in the neutron star Be/X-ray transient GRO J1750-27: Discussion

 \subsection{Low-level accretion onto the magnetised NSs}

-The discussion in Sect.\,\ref{subsec:cooling} assumed that the differences between GRO~J1750-27 and the other two systems is due to a different heating and cooling behaviour of the NSs in these systems.
-However, it still remains to be determined conclusively that the NSs in Be/X-ray transients should indeed be heated up during accretion outbursts.
-Furthermore, although the behaviour of 4U~0155+63 and V~0332+53 could potentially be explained using this model (albeit not without its own issues; see discussions in \citealt{Wijnands2016,Rouco2017}), the variable behaviour seen for GRO~J1750-27 cannot easily be explained completely using the cooling hypothesis.
+The variable behaviour seen for GRO~J1750-27 after its outburst cannot easily be explained using the cooling hypothesis.
 Therefore, it seems prudent to investigate other possibilities for the observed quiescent emission.

-A possible alternative scenario is one in which the observed quiescent phenomena are caused by residual, low-level accretion onto the NSs.
-Variable levels of the accretion rate could be a natural explanation for the difference we see between sources and for the quiescent variability observed in GRO~J1750-27.
+A possible alternative scenario is one in which the observed quiescent phenomena are caused by residual, low-level accretion onto the NS.
+Variable levels of the accretion rate could be a natural explanation for the quiescent variability observed in GRO~J1750-27.
 Evidence for such a low-level accretion is demonstrated by the so-called `mini type-I' outbursts seen in 4U~0115+63 and V~0332+53 \citep{Campana2001a,Wijnands2016}, which were observed on top of the general decay trend of their X-ray luminosities.
-This slowly decaying behaviour could still be due to the cooling of the NS crust, although a slowly decaying accretion rate cannot be excluded either \citep{Wijnands2016,Rouco2017}.
+This slowly decaying behaviour could still be due to the cooling of the NS crust, although a slowly decaying accretion rate cannot be excluded either \citep{Wijnands2016,Rouco2017a}.
 Unfortunately, how low-level accretion onto a magnetised NS would occur is currently not understood, inhibiting us from making strong conclusive statements.
-Our three sources are spinning rapidly enough (see Table\,\ref{tab:GROJ1750_Table1}) that they are expected to be in the propeller regime at the observed X-ray luminosities (see \citealt{Tsygankov2016} for 4U~0115+63 and V~0332+53; GRO~J1750-27 falls in the propeller-effect area of Fig.\,3 in \citealt{Tsygankov2017a}).
+Our three sources are spinning rapidly enough (see Table\,\ref{tab:P3_GROJ1750_system_parameters}) that they are expected to be in the propeller regime at the observed X-ray luminosities (see \citealt{Tsygankov2016} for 4U~0115+63 and V~0332+53; GRO~J1750-27 falls in the propeller-effect area of Fig.\,3 in \citealt{Tsygankov2017a}; see also \citealt{Lutovinov2019}).
 Therefore, these systems should not exhibit any accretion emission as matter should not be able to reach the NS surface.
-But clearly matter does still reach the NSs in the propeller regime \citep[as also seen for a few other sources; e.g.][]{Mukherjee2005,Orlandini2004}, although it is unclear whether the mechanism that causes this is the same for these mini-type-I outbursts observed in 4U~0115+63 and V~0332+53, and the emission we see in GRO~J1750-27 in its quiescent state.
+But clearly matter still reaches the NSs in the propeller regime \citep[as also seen for a few other sources; e.g.][]{Orlandini2004,Mukherjee2005}, although it is unclear whether the mechanism that causes this is the same for these mini-type-I outbursts observed in 4U~0115+63 and V~0332+53, and the emission we see in GRO~J1750-27 in its quiescent state.